 Pignoli nuts, ½ cup (the more you add the more you find)

 Raisins, ¼- ½ cup -or two 2-ounce boxes (the small raisin boxes)

 Cutting board, sharp knife, one large bowl, large skillet, colander, measuring cups.

-The dough recipe for the “Escarole Pie”: The original recipe is under reconstruction.
+The dough recipe for the “Escarole Pie”: Grandma’s original crust* recipe is below.
 Traditionally it is made on top of the stove and is more time consuming. so here is an alternate solution for busy cook’s.
 Simply use a ready-made savory pie crust or dough, and follow the package directions.
 Spoon the escarole filling into the pan lined with the dough.
 Cover the top with another layer of dough.
 Crimp the edges.
 Beat an egg in a separate dish.
 Take a pastry brush and lightly “paint” a thin layer of the egg over the top of the dough.
 Bake at 375 degrees Fahrenheit for 40-50 minutes or until golden brown. —–Another option without frying, is to use roll out pizza dough.
 Place filling on one side, and fold the other half over like half-moon (similar to a calzone).
 Crimp edges and bake in oven until golden brown.